Shubham2194/kubernetes-CKA/logging-eks/readme.md

 # 🧠 EFK Logging Stack for EKS with ARM64 (Graviton) Node Support

+(Checkout all the files in the repo for refrence)

 This repository contains a **production-ready logging stack using EFK (Elasticsearch, Fluentd, Kibana)** for an Amazon EKS cluster running on **ARM64 (Graviton)** nodes.

 ✅ Fluentd is deployed as a **custom Docker image** built for ARM64.